EDCD/EDDI/SpeechResponder/Variables.md

 Details of individual minor faction reports, within the *FactionRecord* object.

   - *bounty* - true if bounty awarded or incurred
+  - *claimtype* - type of voucher claim: 'bond' or 'bounty'
+  - *claimvehicle* - vehicle context recorded when a voucher claim was awarded
   - *shipId* - ship ID in which the 'criminal' event occurred
   - *crime* - localized type of crime committed, 'None' when report is a claim
   - *system* - system in which the 'criminal' event occurred
   - *station* - nearby station (null if no station nearby)
   - *body* - nearby body (null if no body nearby)
   - *victim* - victim faction
-  - *amount* - credits awarded or incurred
+  - *amount* - effective credits awarded or incurred

 ### Target